 This story is the second chapter of a five-chapter series on Professional Routesetting: The Truth Behind the Trade by Dave Wetmore.
-The first chapter in the series can be found here.
+Scroll to the end of the article for bios of routesetters interviewed.

 On May 30th, 2021, Natalia Grossman and Sean Bailey swept Gold at Salt Lake City’s Bouldering World Cup finale.
 Tens of thousands of people that night were enraptured by the mesmerizing performances of these two historic champions.
 But at the venue and online, I know most viewers were transfixed on how painstakingly boring and useless two of the Men’s Finals problems were.
 No one could do them.
 As a setter for the event, apart from a few choice moments, observing our work unfold that night was like watching a slow train crash.